-Once you have paid off your debt, you can start putting more money into goals that help you enrich your life and prepare for the future.
+Once you’ve paid off your debt, you can start putting more money into goals that help you enrich your life and prepare for the future.
 This doesn’t just include retirement.
-Consider how much you could put toward other savings goals or even a continuing education.
+Consider how much you could put toward other savings goals, like travel, or even continuing your education.

 5. Prepare for an economic downturn

-Even though an interest rate increase is supposed to be a sign of economic strength, you still need to prepared for future problems.
+Even though ongoing interest rate increases are supposed to indicate economic strength, you still need to prepare for future problems.

 In fact, markets and economies are cyclical.
 This means that, at some point, there’s going to be an economic downturn.
-It might come sooner than expected, depending on how the current Congress carries out the agenda of our new president.
+It might come sooner than expected, depending on how members of Congress and other policymakers carry out President Trump’s agenda.

-Having a high level of expensive debt isn’t good for you no matter the circumstances.
-But things get worse when you’re in the middle of an economic downturn.
-When things go south with the economy, you don’t want a bunch of obligations hanging over your head.
+Having a high level of expensive debt isn’t good for you, no matter the circumstances.
+But things get worse if you’re in the middle of an economic downturn.
+When the economy goes south, you don’t want a bunch of obligations hanging over your head.

 If you want to protect your finances, no matter who’s in charge or what’s happening with the economy, the first step is reducing your debt.